Paul Mullen (rugby union)

 Paul Mullen (born 16 November 1991) is an Irish-American rugby union player who plays prop for the Utah Warriors of Major League Rugby (MLR) and the United States men's national team.
 Mullen previously played for the Houston SaberCats, the San Diego Legion and the Newcastle Falcons.

 Early life

-Mullen is originally from the Aran Islands, Galway, Ireland.
+Mullen is originally from the Aran Islands, County Galway, Ireland.
 He first played rugby at the age of 13, while attending the Glenstal Abbey School.
 Mullen played rugby there from 2004 until 2009.
 Mullen also attended school at The King's Hospital, playing rugby there from 2009 until 2010.